 Emily is highly skilled in developing and delivering integrative, evidence-based treatment protocols; delivering career, educational and organisational consultation services; providing specialist clinical consultation to multidisciplinary professionals within the field; and in training multidisciplinary teams in specialist psychological interventions.
 Emily’s training resources for managing dissociation and understanding PTSD are showcased by the European Association for Behavioural and Cognitive Therapist (EABCT).

 Emily is one of the lead facilitators of The Fitzrovia Psychology Clinic’s group therapy programmes, and is experienced in working individually with people presenting with:

 Emily is trained in Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), Compassion-Focused Therapy (CFT), Mindfulness-Based therapies, Narrative Therapy, Systemic Therapy and Positive Behaviour Support (PBS).
-She is also experienced in delivering Dialectical Behaviour Therapy (DBT), and is currently working towards becoming a fully accredited DBT practitioner and supervisor with the British Isles.
-Emily also brings a wealth of experience in delivering relational, person-centred psychotherapy which is more exploratory in nature.
+She is also experienced in delivering Dialectical Behaviour Therapy (DBT), and is currently working towards becoming a fully accredited DBT practitioner and supervisor with the British Isles UK Institution.
+Emily also brings a wealth of experience in delivering relational, person-centred psychotherapy which is more exploratory and reflective in nature.
 She therefore offers a highly adaptable and flexible therapeutic toolbox that can be tailored to the individual needs of each client she works with.
 Emily offers both short and long-term interventions, and is experienced in working across cultures and languages with interpreters.

 Emily’s clinical work is grounded in theory and informed by the latest evidence-base, and she works in adherence with the NICE guidelines.
 She is committed to delivering and maintaining the highest standards of psychological care at all times.